webtactics/stegglesfactoryshops.com.au/pages/beresfield.md

 layout: layouts/email.njk
 title:  Sign up to receive best prices on quality chicken and turkey products from The Steggles Shop Beresfield.
 date: 2025-07-28
-description: The Steggles Shop Beresfield is a factory outlet located at 124 Howe St, Beresfield WA 6017 and your one-stop shop for fresh poultry and turkey, served by our friendly and experienced staff, direct to the public at great prices.
+description: The Steggles Shop Beresfield is a factory outlet located at Hawthorn St, Beresfield NSW, 2322 and your one-stop shop for fresh poultry and turkey, served by our friendly and experienced staff, direct to the public at great prices.
 permalink: /beresfield.html

 ---